 Note that for $s(n) = \Omega(\log n)$, the factor of n can be absorbed by $2^{O(s(n))}$, and so we may just write $t(n) = 2^{O(s(n))}$.
-Indeed, throughout this chapter (as in most of this book), we will consider only algorithms that halt on every input (see Exercise 5.5 for further discussion).

-The key observation is that the computation A(x) cannot pass through the same instantaneous configuration twice, because otherwise the computation A(x) passes through this configuration infinitely many times, which means that this computation does not halt.
-This observation is justified by noting that the instantaneous configuration, together with the fixed information (i.e., A and x), determines the next step of the computation.
-Thus, whatever happens (i steps) after the first time that the computation A(x) passes through configuration γ , will also happen (i steps) after the second time that the computation A(x) passes through γ .
+The key observation is that the computation A(x) cannot pass through the same computation twice, because otherwise the computation A(x) passes through this configuration infinitely many times, which means that it does not halt.
+Intuitively, the point is that the fixed information (i.e., A and x) together with the configuration, determines the next step of the computation.
+Thus, whatever happens (isteps) after the first time that the computation A(x) passes through configuration γ , will also happen (i steps) after the second time that the computation A(x) passes through γ .